Scientific Name

 Hardiness: Tulista opalina can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Watering: In spring and fall, when the growth is most active, water Tulistas thoroughly, then wait until the top of the soil dries out before watering again.
 Water your plants less during the winter when their growth slows down significantly.
-During the hottest summer months, when Tulistas are mostly dormant, water just enough to keep the leaves from shriveling.
+During the hottest summer months, when Tulistas are mostly dormant, water it just enough to keep the leaves from shriveling.

 Fertilizing: Tulistas do not require much fertilizer.
 However, for optimum growth, fertilization is a good idea.
 Feed during the growing season with a weak fertilizer solution.
 Do not fertilize during the winter.